 Residential Installation Checklist

-If you are considering installing a bifacial solar panel grid in your home, here is a quick checklist that may help with the decision.
+If you consider installing a bifacial solar panel grid in your home, here is a quick checklist that may help with the decision.

 - Is a ground mount installation feasible on your property?